SatishChGit/airbyte_dbt_airflow_teradata/dbt_project/README.md

 We've created two dbt models: example (which contains the default dbt example from jaffle-shop) and  ecommerce, which uses data from the dataset extracted via airbyte using the Faker source.

-This project is being orchestrated via Apache Airflow using the [Astronomer Cosmos](https://astronomer.github.io/astronomer-cosmos/) project.
+This project is being orchestrated via Apache Airflow.
 For more details in orchestrating dbt models with Airflow, you can check the `orchestration` folder in this quickstart.

-The ecommerce dbt model was forked and updated from the [Ecommerce Analytics Bigquery Quickstart](https://github.com/airbytehq/quickstarts/tree/main/ecommerce_analytics_bigquery).